GuiMaFol/IoT-Hydroponics-System-Using-ESP32/README.md

 * Ultrasonic sensor: Used for measuring water level in the tank.
 * Temperature sensor: Employed to measure the temperature of the water.
 * Microcontroller (We are using an ESP32 DEV MODULE) : Controls the sensors, processes data, and communicates with the server.
+* Hydroponics structure: Mounted with PVC tubes in order to mimnimize production costs.
+Consists of three channels that irrigate the the plants base, in an elevated structure.
+The water is pumped to the system by a submersible pump in a reservoir, after the passage of water through the channels it returns to the reservoir through gravity and the cycle repeats.

 **Software:**
 * Embedded software: Runs on the microcontroller to collect data from sensors and transmit it to the server.